In order to provide you with the specific service information regarding your community, please enter your ZIP code:

 Convenient Collection of:

-For information about how to properly dispose of household hazardous materials call the County Household Hazardous Waste Hotline at 888-253-2652, or 1-800-238-0172.
+For information about properly disposing of household hazardous materials, call the County Household Hazardous Waste Hotline at 888-253-2652 or 1-800-238-0172.

 Or utilize the Earth 911 recycling hotline to locate drop-off programs for hazardous and non-hazardous materials: 1-800-CLEANUP (800-253-2687) or www.earth911.org

 Paint may not be placed out for curbside collection or disposed of in a bin/container meant for solid waste.
 FREE paint recycling is available at drop-off sites throughout California.
 Most of these sites are at paint retailers (paint, hardware, and home improvement stores) that have volunteered to take back paint, and they are available to any resident and business in California.
 These stores accept paint whenever they are open for business.
-Below is a link where you can find a drop-off site near you and view hours and restrictions.
+Below is a link to find a drop-off site near you and view hours and restrictions.

 Find a PaintCare drop-off location

-All batteries and electronic waste must be properly recycled or taken to a household hazardous waste disposal facility or event, and NEVER placed in trash or recycling carts!
+All batteries and electronic waste must be properly recycled or taken to a household hazardous waste disposal facility or event and NEVER placed in trash or recycling carts!

 Residents can bring unwanted Household Hazardous Waste (HHW) and E-Waste items, including batteries, for safe and proper disposal at no cost at the Environmental Collection Center located at EDCO Recycling & Transfer in Signal Hill.
 See details above.